RediSearch/RediSearch/docs/Commands.md

     > "russian", "spanish",   "swedish", "tamil",     "turkish"
     > "chinese"

-    If indexing a Chinese language document, you must set the language to `chinese` in order for Chinese characters to be tokenized properly.

-  ##### Adding Chinese Documents

     When adding Chinese-language documents, `LANGUAGE chinese` should be set in order for the indexer to properly tokenize the terms.
 If the default language is used then search terms will be extracted based on punctuation characters and whitespace.
-The Chinese language tokenizer makes use of a segmentation algorithm (via [Friso](https://github.com/lionsoul2014/friso)) which segments texts and checks it against a predefined dictionary.
+The Chinese language tokenizer makes use of a segmentation algorithm (via [Friso](https://github.com/lionsoul2014/friso)) which segments texts and
+    checks it against a predefined dictionary.
 See [Stemming](Stemming.md) for more information.

 * **SCORE {default_score}**: If set indicates the default score for documents in the index.
 Default score is 1.0.
 * **SCORE_FIELD {score_field}**: If set indicates the document field that should be used as the document's rank based on the user's ranking.